istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 {{< /text >}}

 {{< tip >}}
-Many of the examples on this page and elsewhere in the documentation are written using --set to modify installation parameters, rather than passing a configuration file with -f.
+Many of the examples on this page and elsewhere in the documentation are written using `--set` to modify installation parameters, rather than passing a configuration file with `-f`.
 This is done to make the examples more compact.
-The two methods are equivalent, but -f is strongly recommended for production.
-The above command would be written as follows using -f:
+The two methods are equivalent, but `-f` is strongly recommended for production.
+The above command would be written as follows using `-f`:

 {{< text yaml >}}
 # my-config.yaml